This corpus uses the Universal Dependencies (UD) annotation scheme as implemented in the UD Russian SynTagRus treebank.

 The corpus is stored as a vertical file.
 Each sentence (<s>) contains one line per token with a fixed set of columns.

-The example below shows the exact token-level annotation format used in this corpus.
+The example below illustrates the exact token-level annotation format used in this corpus.

 | id | word | lemma | tag | feat | head | deprel |